collabnix/redisplanet/oss/feature/in-memory/README.md

 - When developers realize the effectiveness of Redis’s persistence and in-memory replication capabilities, they often use it as a first-responder database, usually to analyze and process high-velocity data and provide responses to the user while a secondary (often slower) database maintains a historical record of what happened.
 - When used in this manner, Redis can also be ideal for analytics use cases.

+# Redis is a single threaded.
+How to get maximum throughput?

+A shard is an open source Redis instance.
+Redis, being a single-threaded process, runs on one CPU core.
+You could maximize your throughput by running a shard on each CPU core.